f5devcentral/f5-agility-labs-containers/README.rst

    - How to install and configure F5 CIS
    - How to launch a simple web server using NodePort & ClusterIP mode

-- OpenShift with F5 Container Ingress Service (CIS)
-   - Introduction to OpenShift
-   - How to install and configure F5 CIS
-   - How to launch a simple web server using NodePort & ClusterIP mode

 .. attention::

    * The lab guide is hosted here: